qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - great but no dark mode
 - suggesting a dark mode
 - do you have a dark mode option
-- dark mode bring us dark mode tbsp
+- dark mode bring us dark mode
 - i want dark mode like other apps
 - i would love a dark mode
 - dark mode night mode a
-- needs a dark tbsp
+- needs a dark mode
 - we need dark mode
 - a dark mode option or dark mode support for is of
 - does edison mail have a dark mode
 - needs dark mode in us put
-- need dark mode in us edit
+- need dark mode
 - can you add an option for dark mode
-- dark mode needed thanks in us edit
+- dark mode needed thanks
-- dark mode needed with is a in us cd
+- dark mode needed
 - nice but dark mode is needed
 - can you add a dark mode option to the app
-- i would like to request a dark mode be added to work with is of is dark mode in us edit
+- i would like to request a dark mode be added to work with is of is dark mode
 - great app does everything i need would love a dark mode
 - seems really good but needs a dark mode
-- hello can we have dark mode tbsp
+- hello can we have dark mode
-- need dark mode in us cd
+- need dark mode
-- i would like a dark mode to be tbsp in in is
+- i would like a dark mode to be great
 - please add a dark mode this is my go to email app and a dark mode is the only thing missing
 - are there any dark mode available
 - a dark mode would be great